-With the country, or rather the world, being in lockdown, it seems many of us are wanting to find new and creative ways of staying fit while respecting the restrictions placed on us.
+With the country, or rather the world, being in lockdown, it’s time to find new and creative ways of staying fit and fulfilling our running goals, while respecting the restrictions placed on us.

 That’s right, you can climb a mountain in the comfort of your own home.

-Virtual Running UK offer loads of online running challenges.
-It’s not just virtual running challenges that are available, you can swim, cycle or row in any location of your choice.
-Challenges are completed in your own time, as long as they’re done within the specified timeframe, you can say you’ve completed it.
+Virtual Racing UK offer loads of online running challenges.
+It’s not just limited to running challenges either.
+You can swim, cycle or row in any location of your choice.
+Challenges are completed in your own time.
+As long as they’re done by the specified deadline, you can say you’ve completed it and submit your data.

-The good news is, even though you complete events virtually, you’ll still be racing against others.
-Virtual Racing has a hefty online community.
-Once completed, you log your results online.
-Virtual Racing UK offer different types of challenges too.
+Virtual Racing UK offer different timescales for their challenges as well.
 They’ve annual or year long challenges, like run 1000 miles in 2020, or monthly virtual races, such as the April Prosecco 5K (oooh, hello), or the May Owl 10K.
-There are ongoing challenges too and these must be completed within 6 months of entering.
+Ongoing challenges are available too, and these must be completed within 6 months of entering.

 All races and challenges have an entry fee.
 In return you get some decent running bling once you’ve completed your chosen event.
 I’ve seen at least 3 medals I’d like to have.